ElenaS13/CIS031ClassDatabases/README.md

 ### Summary From Codeacademy:

-Review
-Congratulations!
 We’ve learned six commands commonly used to manage data stored in a relational database and how to set constraints on such data.
 What can we generalize so far?

 SQL is a programming language designed to manipulate and manage data stored in relational databases.